Matt Damon: 1988–1999: Early work and breakthrough

-Speaking of his "overnight success" through Good Will Hunting, Damon said by that time he had been working in the cinema for 11 years, but still found the change "nearly indescribable—going from total obscurity to walking down a street in New York and having everybody turn and look".
+Of his "overnight success" through Good Will Hunting, Damon said that by that time he had been working in the cinema for 11 years but still found the change "nearly indescribable—going from total obscurity to walking down a street in New York and having everybody turn and look".
 Before the film, Damon played the lead in the critically acclaimed drama The Rainmaker (1997), where he was recognized by the Los Angeles Times as "a talented young actor on the brink of stardom."
 For the role, Damon regained most of the weight he had lost for Courage Under Fire.
 After meeting Damon on the set of Good Will Hunting, director Steven Spielberg cast him in the brief title role in the 1998 World War II film Saving Private Ryan.
-He co-starred with Edward Norton in the 1998 poker film Rounders, where he plays a reformed gambler in law school who must return to playing big stakes poker to help a friend pay off loan sharks.
-Despite meager earnings at the box-office, it is now considered one of the greatest poker movies of all time.
+He co-starred with Edward Norton in the 1998 poker film Rounders, playing a reformed gambler in law school who must return to playing high-stakes poker to help a friend pay off loan sharks.
+Despite meager earnings at the box office, it is considered one of the best poker movies of all time.

 Damon then portrayed antihero Tom Ripley in The Talented Mr. Ripley (1999), a role for which he lost 25 lb.
-Damon said that he wanted to display his character's humanity and honesty on screen despite his criminal actions.
+Damon said he wanted to display his character's humanity and honesty on screen despite his criminal actions.
 An adaptation of Patricia Highsmith's 1955 novel of same name, the film costarred Jude Law, Gwyneth Paltrow, and Cate Blanchett, and received praise from critics.
 "Damon outstandingly conveys his character's slide from innocent enthusiasm into cold calculation", according to Variety magazine.
-He played a fallen angel who discusses pop culture as intellectual subject matter with Affleck in Dogma (1999).
+In Dogma (1999), Damon plays a fallen angel who discusses pop culture as intellectual subject matter with Affleck's character.
 The film received generally positive reviews, but proved controversial among religious groups who deemed it blasphemous.